 02 of 09

 Polish foldovers or kołaczki is another favorite Polish dessert that also takes time to make, so they usually make an appearance on special occasions, especially at Christmas time.

 03 of 09

-Pączki, or Polish doughnuts or bismarcks as they are commonly known, are always served on Fat Tuesday as a splurge food before the fast days of Lent.
-But these fried cakes also appear on special occasions throughout the year.
+Pączki, or Polish doughnuts or Bismarcks as they are commonly known, are always served on Fat Tuesday as a splurge food before the fast days of Lent begin.
+But these decadent fried cakes also appear on special occasions throughout the year.

 04 of 09

 Apple tart or szarlotka is the Polish version of American apple pie, except the crust is sweeter.
 Szarlotka, apple cake, and sernik (cheesecake) make up the most frequently served sweets in Polish homes.

 05 of 09